grafana/agent/docs/sources/static/set-up/install-agent-docker.md

    ```

    - Replace `CONFIG_FILE_PATH` with the configuration file path on your Linux host system.
-   - Replace `WAL_DATA_DIRECTORY` with the directory where your metrics are stored before they are sent to Prometheus.
+   - Replace `WAL_DATA_DIRECTORY` with the directory used to store your metrics before sending them to Prometheus.
 Old WAL data is cleaned up every hour and is used for recovery if the process crashes.

      {{% admonition type="note" %}}
-     The paths on your Linux host must be exposed to the Docker container through a bind mount for the flags to work properly.
+     For the flags to work correctly, you must expose the paths on your Linux host to the Docker container through a bind mount.
      {{%/admonition %}}

 ## Run a Windows Docker container